D1G1T4L3CH0/DO-Backup/readme.txt

 DO Backup
-Description: Creates backups of Darkout save data. it can be set to create backups at an interval.
+Description: Creates backups of Darkout save data.
+It can be set to create backups at an interval.
 If set to do that, just leave the script running while you play the game.
 This should work on Windows XP and above.

 In the following, references to the "script file" or just the "script" are relating to "dobackup.cmd".